 Other planning issues for “blended families”

-- Use of other nonprobate assets, such as life insurance policies, to provide benefits
+Use of other nonprobate assets, such as life insurance policies, to provide benefits for children.

 Points to keep in mind